The latest pretrial developments in the Idaho student killings trial

 The gag order that was issued when the case was in Latah County would remain in place, Hippler also said.

-October 9, 2024: Ada County District Judge Steve Hippler moved Kohberger’s trial date two months later, setting it to begin August 11, 2025.
+October 9, 2024: Hippler, the Ada County district judge, moved Kohberger’s trial date two months later, setting it to begin August 11, 2025.
 The voir dire portion of the jury selection process will start July 30, 2025, Hippler ordered.

-November, 7, 2024: Ada County District Judge Steve Hippler is considering several motions filed by the defense to have the death penalty dismissed in this case.
+November, 7, 2024: Hippler is considering several motions filed by the defense to have the death penalty dismissed in this case.
 The defense argued the death penalty violates Kohberger’s constitutional rights, which protect him from cruel and unusual punishment, and it violates international law.
 Kohberger’s attorneys said the death penalty creates a potential conflict with his constitutional rights to effective counsel and a speedy trial, among other concerns.

 The court will issue written decisions for these motions at an unspecified later date.